jjeffcaii/zerodns/README.md

 a DNS server in Rust, which is inspired from chinadns/dnsmasq.

-> WARNING: still in an active development!!!
+> :construction_worker: WARNING: still in an active development!!!

 ## Goals